LeeDark/go-web-labs/PLAN.md

 ### Output

-- Production API notes.
+- Production API notes in `books/lets-go-further`.
-- Small checklist files.
+- Small checklist files under `docs/checklists/`.
 - Clear decision about what is applied now vs later.
 - Links to `book-social` tasks where relevant.